THE AUTHOR | THE WORKS

 it's a cold and it's a broken Hallelujah!

 Hardly the affirming exaltation expected by lovers or worshippers.
 Startling really.
 Though it's written with such apparent sincerity—and seductiveness—that no one who hears or reads the words actually starts.
 Exhales perhaps.

 The same holds for much of his non-musical poetry and prose (though, to be technical, there may be no such thing as non-musical writing, especially in Cohen's work).
-Like many other poet, Leonard Cohen sets about creating a mythology of himself in almost every piece but, like only a few other poets, he also sets about debunking his own mystery.
+Like many another poet, Leonard Cohen sets about creating a mythology of himself in almost every piece but, like only a few other poets, he also sets about debunking his own mystery.
 Is it a supreme honesty, revealing himself so intensely?
 Or is it simply creating a new, deeper layer of myth?

 At times in his writing, Cohen seems to fess up to the latter interpretation.
 In any case, in his best work we're mesmerized by the performance.
-He may be self-involved, like many a writer or songwriter, but he's mastered the art of making us feel what he finds in himself is important to us.
+He may be self-involved, like many writers or songwriters, but he's mastered the art of making us feel what he finds in himself is important to us.

 (For the most part.
 For all his successes, some of his poems, especially the very short ones of his middle to late period, remain impenetrable to me, like clever little fragments of a personal mythology that he threw on the page before he could build them into something more meaningful.
 But they're easy to skip on the way to the more polished works.)

 And the humour.
 Those who gripe his writing is unrelievedly dark (usually accompanying the complaint his music is boring and dirge-like) should try reading Cohen's poems and lyrics for their satirical and fanciful elements.
 Joyfulness even.
 He has an incredible light touch that eludes most modern poets.
 Which may explain why some other modern poets and academic critics seem to consider him lightweight.

 I'm your con man